 The Department of Chemistry & Biochemistry at Baylor University offers a unique combination of individual attention and advanced resources.
-Our department is of medium size with 19 research professors, 3 tenured teaching professors, 12 lecturers, 3 laboratory coordinators, 12 researchers associates and 99 graduate students, which makes for a close-knit and friendly atmosphere.
+Our department is of medium size with 19 research professors, 3 tenured teaching professors, 12 lecturers, 3 laboratory coordinators, 20 research staff, and over 90 graduate students, which makes for a close-knit and friendly atmosphere.
 We have research programs in the core areas of chemistry (analytical, inorganic, physical, organic and biochemistry) along with more interdisciplinary programs in chemical biology and biomedical research, yet our favorable student-to-faculty ratio makes interaction on a daily basis common.
 We have many young, active faculty and an expanding graduate program.

 If your preference is for a program at the cutting edge of science, with advanced instrumentation that you can easily access, in a department where people get along well together and value you as an individual, we have much to offer.

 Patrick Farmer, PhD